 Pipes can be blocked by limescale, clogged by dirt or the wrong sort of kitchen waste going down, rust, or they can freeze in the winter when the temperature drops.

-Your taps and shower head can get a build-up of limescale that stops the full amount of water getting through.
+Your taps and shower head can get a build-up of limescale that stops the full amount of water from getting through.
 Make sure you thoroughly clean these a few months – you can do it with a natural vinegar and baking soda solution.

 The ‘head of water’